About the Lebanon Law Review

 Lebanon Law Review: Our Mission

-- Legal Literacy.
+- Reform.
 Lebanon’s laws are sometimes obscure and contradictory, making legal awareness an uphill battle.
 Our aim is to increase general societal legal literacy and perhaps inspire a general passion for the law.

 Lebanon Law Review: Our Values & Principles